 # Has Filecoin confirmed the use of the SDR algorithm?
 Is there any evidence of malicious construction?

 SDR is confirmed and used, and we have no evidence of malicious construction.
 The algorithm is also going through both internal and external security audits.

 If you have any information about any potential security problem or malicious construction, reach out to our team at email@example.com.

 # How likely is it that the Filecoin protocol will switch to the NSE Proof-of-Replication construction later?

 AMD may be optimal hardware for SDR.
-You can see this description for more information on why.
+You can see this description (opens new window) for more information on why.

-# How are you working to bootstrap the demand side of the marketplace?
-The Discover program is nice but who is the target market for users and how do you get them?
+# How are you working on bootstrapping the demand side of the marketplace?
+The Discover program is nice, but who is the target market for users, and how do you get them?

-In addition to Filecoin Discover, a number of groups are actively building tools and services to support adoption of the Filecoin network with developers and clients.
-For example, check out the recordings from our Virtual Community Meetup to see updates about Textile Powergate and Starling Storage.
-You can also read more about some of the teams building on Filecoin through HackFS in our HackFS Week 1 Recap.
+In addition to Filecoin Discover, a number of groups are actively building tools and services to support the adoption of the Filecoin network with developers and clients.
+For example, check out the recordings from our Virtual Community Meetup (opens new window) to see updates about Textile Powergate and Starling Storage.
+You can also read more about some of the teams building on Filecoin through HackFS in our HackFS Week 1 Recap (opens new window).

 # Does Filecoin have an implementation of client and miner order matching through order books?

-There will be off-chain orderbooks and miner marketplaces -- some are in development now from some teams.
-They will work mostly off-chain, because transactions per second on chain is not enough for the volume of usage we expect on Filecoin.
-These orderbooks build on the basic deal-flow on chain.
-These orderbooks will arrive in their own development trajectory -- most likely around or soon after mainnet launch.
+There will be off-chain order books and miner marketplaces -- some are in development now from some teams.
+They will work mostly off-chain because transactions per second on-chain are not enough for the volume of usage we expect on Filecoin.
+These order books build on the basic deal-flow on-chain.
+These order books will arrive in their own development trajectory -- most likely around or soon after the mainnet launch.